lavinma/cse15l-lab-reports/LabReport5.md

 ```
 <br/>The command line that triggered the bug was: `bash test.sh`
 <br/>This line triggered the bug because it executed the bash file that compiled and ran the `ArrayTests.java`.
 And, in that file was where the `reversed()` method was called and the bug was triggered.

+<br/>What to edit to fix the bug:
+<br/>The bug can be fixed by calling `newArray[i] = arr[arr.length - i - 1];` instead of `arr[i] = newArray[arr.length- ¡ - 1];`.
+The new line would successfully initialize each element in the `newArray` to the element in the input array in reverse order.
+Additionally, the student would need to return this `newArray` at the end of the method instead of returning the input array.
+So this line could be fixed by calling `return newArray;` as opposed to the current `return arr;`.

 ## Part 2 - Reflection
 I learned a lot of new advice from one of my lab group mates.
 She was a junior and during one lab we talked about classes together and it was really cool hearing her experiences and her plans for the future.
 Because she was a few years ahead of me, she had new perspectives and advice I was able to use when picking new classes.